 Your answer to those questions will become your “key message” – one that you repeat over and over again in conversations, content, and product creation.
 It should be easy to say and remember.
 Your key message should be used consistently in news releases, blog posts, social media, products, and other communications.

 The bummer is that most business owners THINK they have a clear message.
 They think all they need is “more web traffic” and everyone will buy from them.
 If you are not getting the sales you want, you may want to revisit your message.
 It could be confusing or not worded correctly, which creates a lack of interest and no one buys.

 When developing/refining your message, think first about your audience.
 What do you want them to think?
 Feel?
 Do?
 Feelings are what motivate people to act.
-That feeling may be compassion, concern, anger or joy.
-One of your goals in delivering your message should be to spark a feeling, whether it’s pride, frustration or outrage.
+That feeling may be compassion, concern, anger, or joy.
+One of your goals in delivering your message should be to spark a feeling, whether it’s pride, frustration, or even outrage.

-Take out a sheet of paper and go through the following exercise I have developed for you (free hand suggested, not on computer).
-It is extremely important you follow the sequence!
+Take out a sheet of paper and go through the following exercise I have developed for you (freehand suggested, not digital).
+Note: It is extremely important you follow the sequence!
 Start by answering question #1 to the best of your ability, then move on to #2.

 - What is your overall passion?

 - What are your objectives?
-What do you want to have happen in your company?
+What do you want to happen in your company?

-- What products or services do you offer, do you want to develop?
+- What products or services do you offer, and what do you want to develop?

 - Who is your audience?

 - Develop a mission statement (refine and rewrite until it is crystal clear).